noahehall/multicloud/distributedSystems.md

 - each represent consistency, availability and partitions as binary choices, but really its a spectrum
 - its really a choice between the amount of consistency and performance required by a system, relative to the required availability

+### Data types

+- Conflict-free replicated data type: CRDT; a data type with specific requirements for when
+  - a client sends an update or query operation to any replica
+    - it keeps a localy copy of the request
+    - it broadcasts the request to others
+    - it merges broadcast requests it receives
+  - how each replica converges to the same state
+    - its local state is a semilattice (partially ordered)
+    - its merge operation produces a state that is idempotent, commutative and associative
+- examples
+  - registers
+  - counters
+  - sets
+  - dictionaries
+  - graphs

+#### Registers

+- last writer wins: LWW; associates a timestamp with every update to make them totally ordewrable
+  - issues:
+    - conflicting updates resolve to the update with the greatest timestamp which may not logically make sense from a business perspective
+- multi value: MV; tracks all concurrent updates and returns conflicts to the client application for resolution
+  - issues:
+    - the client application must contain logic to resolve any conflicts

 ## Implementations

 ### Paxos